Breast reconstruction - implants

 Reconstruction will not restore normal sensation to the breast or the new nipple.

-Having cosmetic surgery after breast cancer can improve your sense of well-being and your quality of life.
+Having breast reconstruction surgery after breast cancer can improve your sense of well-being and your quality of life.

 Boukovalas S, Kalaria SS, Park JE.
 Breast reconstruction.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 St Louis, MO: Elsevier; 2022:chap 36.